emilschmitz/sitecheck/README.md

 # Site Check Pipeline 🔭

-Automated OSINT pipeline containing an A2A-compatible custom agent and an MCP server, inspired by legal use cases.
+Automated OSINT pipeline containing an A2A-compatible custom agent and an MCP server.

 ## Motivation

-This project was inspired by legal use cases, but may be useful any domain relying on investigative work on Google Maps.
+This project was inspired by legal use cases 🧑‍⚖️ , but may be useful any domain relying on investigative work on Google Maps.

 **Example use:**